-As a 'membrane' device, this version of the Cynosa is much quieter than the competition.
-That's because its keys are pressing down on a rubbery sheet, meaning you don't get the distracting typewriter 'clack' of mechanical decks.
+As a 'membrane' device, this version of the Cynosa is much quieter than the competition - a design feature that we particularly appreciated compared to the louder mechanical decks we're used to seeing.
+That's because its keys are pressing down on a rubbery sheet, meaning you don't get that distracting typewriter 'clack'.
 In other words, it's perfect in a busy household or at work where you don't want to cause too much noise.

 It's excellent under stress, too.
 More specifically, the speed and resistance of each key is spot on.
-Your fingers will fly across them in use, but they don't ever feel cheap.
-The smooth plastic keycaps are satisfying to type with, too.
+Our fingers were flying across them in use, but they never felt cheap - they're much lighter switches than those found in cheaper membrane keyboards, like the Roccat Magma featured elsewhere on this list, so we'd recommend if you're looking for twitch reflex actions without the price tag of a more expensive mechanical option.
+The smooth plastic keycaps were satisfying to type with, too.
 Considering the Cynosa V2's low cost, that's an impressive feat.

 Macro settings which allow you to program each key add further value, while a smaller footprint means you won't have trouble fitting it on your desk.
 Once there, it certainly looks the part; RGB lighting adds a pop of color to its sleek black shell.

-The elevator pitch for this keyboard is right there on the tin - it exists to replicate the feel of an analog stick.
-That isn't something we've seen before when it comes to the best gaming keyboards, and the Razer Huntsman V2 Analog makes quite the impression as a result.
+The elevator pitch for this keyboard is right there on the tin.
+The Razer Huntsman V2 Analog exists to replicate the feel of an analog stick using switches that offer a sliding scale of actuation, rather than a simple on-off clicker.
+That isn't something we've seen before when it comes to the best gaming keyboards, and this piece of premium kit made a hearty impression as a result.

-This might not sound like a big deal, but it is.
+That analog design might not sound like a big deal, but it is.
 Although many keyboards struggle with nuance when it comes to in-game movement (changing from 'run' to 'walk' normally requires a hotkey, for example), the Analog imbues the WASD keys with a sense of precision they've never had before.
-You can gently amble around the map instead of pinballing across it, or get the drop on your foes by sneaking up on them slowly.
+We were surprised by the difference these switches made in Watch Dogs: Legion, for example, giving us precise but subtle movement during our testing, to a level we hadn't experienced before.
+We were gently ambling around the map instead of pinballing across it, getting the drop on our foes by sneaking up on them slowly.